IDE Setup

 Visual Studio (Windows only)

 First, you should follow the Generic Build Instructions for Windows.
-Once CosmoScout VR has been compiled successfully, you can simply open the cosmoscout-vr.sln
+Once CosmoScout VR has been compiled successfully, you can simply open the cosmoscout-vr.sln solution in either build\windows-Debug or build\windows-Release.

 Due to the build process of CosmoScout VR, this solution can only be used for Debug or Release mode respectively.
 Therefore you have to select the corresponding configuration type in Visual Studio.